pywood21/holz_202209/Manscriput/manuscript.md

 For flat-sawn specimen, a uniaxial compression and tension of tangential cell wall were possibly occurred at the compression and tension part of specimen, respectively.
 And because of the orthogonal orientation of cell wall in quarter-swan, the deformation of radial cell wall was observed.
 As quarter-swan was fractured when displacement reach to around only 1 mm, the dimensional changes of cell wall were relatively smaller than that of flat-swan.

 Different with flat- and quarter-sawn specimen, the cell wall in rift-sawn seemed to show a different deformation pattern.
 The shear deformation of cell wall along the vertical and horizontal direction was observed at compression part and tension part, respectively.
 Furthermore, such orientation of tracheid cells was quite similar to the uniaxial loading of honeycombs in the in-plane off-axial direction.
 Li et al.[24] have simulated the in-plane yield strengths of the square honeycombs in different direction under the compression by theoretical approach and FEM method.
 They have concluded the square honeycombs show a strong anisotropy when loaded in different orientations.
-And the numerical simulation indicates that the axial yield strength of the square honeycomb have minimum values at the angle of orientation with 37 degree to 38 degree, which corresponding to the orientation of annual ring for rift-swan.
+And the numerical simulation indicates that the axial yield strength of the square honeycomb have minimum values at the angle of orientation with 37 degree to 38 degree, which is in the range of the orientation of annual ring for rift-swan.
 Therefore,  we suppose such shear deformation induced by the off-axis loading of trachied cell is responsible for the large displacement, relatively low MOE and MOR of rift-swan specimen.

 <img title="" src="../Figures/10_partial_deformation.png" alt="partial_deformation.png" width="473" data-align="inline">